inference-labs-inc/dsperse/docs/arc42.md

-# Dsperse Architecture (arc42)
+# DSperse Architecture (arc42)

-This document describes the software architecture of Dsperse as it exists in this repository today.
+This document describes the software architecture of DSperse as it exists in this repository today.
 It follows the spirit of the arc42 template while focusing on what is implemented: an ONNX-only, CLI-driven pipeline integrating EZKL for circuit generation, proving, and verification.

 ---